Oct 30, 2020

 to center your models to avoid rounding jitter, then you can now remove that option.

 to avoid jitter, you can now remove those script invocations from your conversion pipeline.

 later.
 This version is

-a backwardly-compatible drop-in replacement for 1.4.7, which does not emulate full-precision.
+a backwardly-compatible drop-in replacement for 1.4.7, which does not emulate double-precision.

-Now you can convert full-precision IFC models to
+Now you can convert double-precision IFC models to

 .xkt 6 and load them into your xeokit